 What about liability of the university etc if it is not the body setting the exams?
 The education provider is only liable for itself and its agents, not for an independent examining body.
 Even so, an education provider is still likely to have some obligations where an external body is involved, for example as regards administration of the exam.
 Some examples from old Codes of Practice are quoted below, but they are unreliable.
 In particular students should not assume that the university etc is responsible for arranging adjustments with the examining body – students may need to take the initiative on this themselves.

-From the 2007 Code of Practice (revised) for providers of post-16 education and related services (link to dera.ioe.ac.uk) which applied to the Disablity Discrimination Act 1995 (DDA):
+From the 2007 Code of Practice (revised) for providers of post-16 education and related services (pdf, dera.ioe.ac.uk) which applied to the Disablity Discrimination Act 1995 (DDA):